jiannhonggg/PSA_2025/README.md

 * It adds a spread_penalty to encourage selecting HTs that are further from other already selected HTs in the same planning tick.

 #### 2. Dynamic Yard Load-Balancing (`select_yard`)
-**Before:** The default was probably to just use the yard_name provided by the job, leading to massive pile-ups at a single yard.
+**Before:** Before (The Baseline): This was the primary system bottleneck.
+The baseline function was an empty "pass-through" that did nothing (return yard_name).
+It simply accepted the pre-assigned yard, causing massive gridlock as all trucks piled up at a few "popular" yards while others sat empty.

 **After:** We implemented a load-balancing algorithm.
 Our logic calculates a score for all available yards based on two competing factors